 The legal entity acting in the capacity of counterparty or other counterparty is legally resident within the European Union (or the UK whilst UKMIR is treated as a special case of EMIR).
 If an LEI is not registered in the EU (or UK), then the LEI is not subject to EMIR (or UKMIR).

-If an agent reports on behalf of at least one counterparty with an LEI registered within the EU (or UK), then the whole report will be considered eligible for reporting.
+If an agent reports on behalf of at least one counterparty with an LEI registered within the EU (or UK), then the whole report will be processed for reporting; if the report is dual sided, then reports will be created for both reporting parties if they are eligible for reporting.

-If the trade was, or could have been, executed on a trading venue, it may be eligible for EMIR reporting.
-Conversely, all physically-settled trades not executed on a trading venue, specifically trades for which the “VenueOfExecution” = “XXXX”, are not subject to EMIR.
+If the trade was, or could have been, executed on a trading venue, it may be eligible for EMIR and UKMIR reporting.
+Conversely, all physically-settled trades not executed on a trading venue, specifically trades for which the “VenueOfExecution” = “XXXX”, are not subject to EMIR or UKMIR.

-All order data is ineligible for reporting under EMIR.
+All order data is ineligible for reporting under EMIR and UKMIR.

-Figure 4: Eligibility 5shows the filtering mechanism that implements the CpML analysis in the following commentary based on MiFID I definitions, Section C, for the reporting of financial instruments in the Commodity asset class.
+Figure 4: EMIR Eligibility Flowchart and Figure 5: UKMIR Eligibility Flowchart show the filtering mechanisms that implement the CpML analysis in the following commentary based on MiFID I definitions, Section C, for the reporting of financial instruments in the Commodity asset class.

-Figure 4: Eligibility Filtering Flow Diagram5
+Figure 4: EMIR Eligibility Flowchart

+Figure 5: UKMIR Eligibility Flowchart

 C5: all financial instruments with cash settlement